Quick answer

 How POAT Applies to Gifts

 The Pre-Owned Asset Tax (POAT) can affect gifts in various ways, making it essential to comprehend its applications.
-When gifting assets, individuals must consider the potential tax implications to avoid unforeseen liabilities.
+When gifting assets, individuals must consider the potential tax implications to manage unforeseen liabilities.

 Types of Gifts that Might Incur POAT